cdoremus/MyNotes/Spanish Notes.md

 hermosísimo(a) - really beautiful
 bellísimo(a) - really beautiful
 carisimo - really expensive
+así - this way, that way, like this, like that
 #### Turning verbs into adjectives
 In English, we can use verbs (like to haunt) as adjectives.
 For example, in The house is haunted, haunted describes the word house.